jstapican/Rails-Friendslist/README.md

 # Rails-Friendslist
-A simple friends list built on Rails.
+A simple friends list app built on Rails.